oyar99/Problem-Solving/README.md

 # Algorithmic Problem Solving

-This repository gathers algorithms that were designed to solve a particular problem.
+This project gathers a collection of algorithms varying from binary search implementations to complex graph theory.
+Solutions are implemented in `C++` and/or `Python`.

+# Project Structure

 * [Google](/Google)
   * [KickStart](/Google/KickStart)